 Manage topics in Power Virtual Agents

 You can save topics with errors.
-The errors will persist until they are addressed in the topic.
-Topics with errors cannot be deployed to production.
+Topics with errors can't be published.

 Types of errors